xflouris/fid/README.md

 #### FID-1

-* A column-based implementation that requires less memory, but backtracking is not possible as only the last column is stored.
-* A full matrix implementation, that requires more memory (the size of the matrix) but allows backtracking.
-* An SSE-3 and AVX based vectorized implementation of the above two methods.

-#### FID-2

-* A column-based implementation that requires less memory, but backtracking is not possible as only the last column is stored.
-* A full matrix implementation, that requires more memory (the size of the matrix) but allows backtracking.
-* An SSE-3 and AVX based vectorized implementation of the above two methods.
+* A diagonal-based double-precision implementation with scaling, allowing both emission probabilities and homologies.
+* A diagonal-based double-precision implementation with scaling, disallowing both emission probabilities and homologies.
+* A diagonal-based double-precision implementation with scaling, considering emission probabilities and disallowing homologies.
+* A SSE-3 vectorized diagonal-based double-precision implementation with scaling, allowing emission probabilities and homologies.
+* A SSE-3 vectorized diagonal-based double-precision implementation with scaling, disallowing both emission probabilities and homologies.
+* A SSE-3 vectorized diagonal-based double-precision implementation with scaling, considering emission probabilities and disallowing homologies.

 ## Code